-5 MASTER'S BY RESEARCH PROGRESSION
+8 MASTER'S BY RESEARCH PROGRESSION

-5.1 MRES SUMMARY
+8.1 MRES SUMMARY

-BU defines the Master's by Research (MRes) as a programme of research which includes the development of generic research knowledge and skills applied to independent research on an approved research topic or area of professional practice.
+The standard of the Master's by Research (MRes) is that expected of a graduate who has satisfactorily completed a programme of study which includes the development of generic research knowledge and skills applied to independent research on an approved topic and who has presented and defended a thesis, by oral examination, to the satisfaction of the examiners.

 The MRes is shorter in terms of both duration and outputs than an MPhil programme and consequently, its thesis (or equivalent) will be narrower in scope than that of an MPhil, although it may still contain some original research.

-An MRes would normally be completed within 18 months full-time study (24 months part-time) and it is anticipated that an MRes thesis would normally be c.
-15-30,000 words.
+An MRes would normally be completed within 18 months full-time study (24 months part-time), and it is anticipated that an MRes thesis would normally be c.
+15-30,000 words (depending on the discipline and nature of thesis format).

-5.2 MRES LEARNING OUTCOMES
+8.2 MRES LEARNING OUTCOMES